sebmate/GotekTool/README.md

 # GotekTool
 Linux Bash script to mass-copy files to USB sticks that have been formatted for Gotek USB floppy drive emulators.

 The Gotek USB floppy disk drive emulators are excellent products.
-Upgrade old floppy-based hardware with USB storage capabilities.
-Unfortunately, the available (Windows only) software is a bit awkward to use, because you have to copy the files manually into directories first.
+They allow you tp upgrade old floppy-based hardware with USB storage capabilities.
+Unfortunately, the available (Windows only) software is a bit awkward to use, because you have to first copy your files manually into directories and then sync all directories with the USB stick.
+It is also difficult to estimate how much data can go onto one virtual floppy, therefore your are very likely to waste space.

-This Linux script copies files to USB sticks formatted in the Gotek drive.
+This Linux script copies files to USB sticks formatted for the Gotek drive.
 It automatically switches to the next floppy disk when one is full.
-Several options are available to handle the directories (see below).
-At the end an index text file is created so that you can find the files quickly.
+Several options are available for handling directories (see below).
+After uploading data to an USB stick, an index text file is created so that you can find the files quickly later on.

 I programmed this script to copy large amounts of style files to my Yamaha PSR-8000 keyboard.
 It makes the provision of files via a USB stick a breeze.